Enigmatic-Smile/serverless-plugin-optimize/README.md

 ## Options

-Configuration options can be set globally in `custom` property and inside function in `optimize` property.
+Configuration options can be set globally in `custom` property and inside each function in `optimize` property.
+Function options overwrite global options.

 #### Global